An audience watching an interesting show

 The Festival of Literary Diversity

-As Canada’s first festival for diverse authors and storytellers, The Festival of Literary Diversity engages readers and inspires writers by focusing the attention on underrepresented and marginalized voices.
+As Canada’s first festival for diverse authors and storytellers, The Festival of Literary Diversity engages readers and inspires writers by focusing attention on underrepresented and marginalized voices.

 Hamilton, Halton and Brant